runtimeverification/k/k-distribution/k-tutorial/1_basic/06_ints_and_bools/README.md

 2. Combine the Boolean expression calculator from this lesson with your solution to problem 1, and then extend the combined calculator with the `<`, `<=`, `>`, `>=`, `==`, and `!=` expressions.
-Write some Boolean expressions that combine integer and boolean operations, and test to ensure that these expressions return the expected truth value.
+Write some Boolean expressions that combine integer and Boolean operations, and test to ensure that these expressions return the expected truth value.

 3. Compute the following expressions using your solution from problem 2: